 Other sources of funding

-If you're leaving high school with the Diploma Nivel Secundario de Educacao / Certificado Nivel Secundario de Educacao you'll need an overall score of between 17 and 19 and a pass in all external exams.
-Some departments may ask for specific subject scores from external exams.
+If you're studying the Diploma Nivel Secundario de Educacao/Certificado Nivel Secundario de Educacao you'll need to achieve between 17 and 19 plus pass all external exams.

 Other post school qualifications may also be considered for entry to York on a case by case basis.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 Postgraduate taught courses

 For a postgraduate taught course such as a Masters, you would normally need a Diploma de Estudos Superiores or Licenciado from a recognised institution.